Sushma Swaraj to be cremated with full state honours at 3 pm today

 “Her mortal remains will be kept at her residence for people to pay respects,” BJP Working President JP Nadda said.
 “At 3 pm, she will be taken to Lodhi Road crematorium, where her last rites will be performed with full state honours.”
 He added that her body will be brought to the BJP headquarters around noon.

+The Delhi and Haryana governments announced a two-day state mourning, ANI reported.
+No cultural events will take place during this time.

+Senior BJP leader Lal Krishna Advani called Swaraj’s death an “irreparable loss”, ANI reported.
+“The nation has lost a remarkable leader.
+I will miss Sushmaji’s presence immensely.
+May her soul rest in peace,” Advani said in a statement.
+“Sushmaji was someone who I have known and worked with since the beginning of her illustrious innings in the Bharatiya Janata Party.
+And over the years, she became one of the most popular and prominent leaders of our party- in fact, a role model for women leaders,” he added.

-As the news of her death was announced, tributes poured in from across political parties.
-Prime Minister Narendra Modi said Swaraj “was a source of inspiration for crores of people” while Congress leaders said she would be remembered fondly “as an ever available” minister who helped “tons of people in distress.”
+Modi said Swaraj “was a source of inspiration for crores of people” while Congress leaders said she would be remembered fondly “as an ever available” minister who helped “tons of people in distress.”

 Trinamool Congress MP Derek O’Brien and Nobel Peace Prize laureate Kailash Satyarthi also paid their last respects to the leader on Wednesday morning.